-In a first for India, an entire village of 10,000 in Murbad in Thane district will go cashless from December 1 after traders in the village began running up huge losses post demonetisation; bank to distribute 40 swipe machines on Thursday
+In a first for India, an entire village in Thane district will go cashless from Dec 1 after traders began running up huge losses post demonetisation; bank to distribute 40 swipe machines on Thursday

 A group of residents in Dhasai show off their debit cards.
 PIC/NIMESH DAVE

 DHASAI: Starting December 1, residents of Dhasai, a village 140 kms from Mumbai in Murbad, Thane district, will ditch cash and conduct all financial transactions on 40 card-swiping machines that are set to arrive this week.
 Right from the chicken shop owner to the barber, farmers and the local physician, everyone will use only plastic money.
 A jibe by a Rajya Sabha member about farmers unable to wield plastic money, and losses from demonetisation proved inspiration.

 Stung by an offensive remark by a Rajya Sabha MP recently over demonetisation, an entire village in Maharashtra has decided to go cashless – the first in the country.
 Dhasai, a village in Murbad, Thane district, is home to a population of 10,000.
 Starting December 1, all residents will ditch cash and carry out transactions on 40 card-swiping machines that will arrive.
 Right from the chicken shop owner to the barber to farmers and the local physician, everyone will operate using only plastic money.
 Thanks to the Jan Dhan Yojana, almost all villagers already have the Rupay ATM card.

 All 10,000 of Dhasai residents will now make financial transactions using cards.
 PICS/NIMESH DAVE